byznrdincer/LibraryApp/README.md

 ---

 ## 👤 User Roles

-### 🟣 Super Admin
-- Can manage all system settings.
-- Can manage users and books.

 ### 🔵 Admin
 - Can manage books.
-- Cannot change user information.
+- Can manage users (add, delete, update).
+- Can manage system settings.

 ### 🟢 Student
 - Can borrow books.